Revisiting the Minimalist Approach to Offline Reinforcement Learning: Experiments

 \subsection{Ablating Design Choices}

 To better understand the source of improved performance, we conducted an ablation study on the modifications made to the algorithm.
 Results can be found in \Cref{exp:ablation-avg}.
 Additional ablation studies for all datasets can be found in \Cref{app:abl}.
 One modification at a time was disabled, while all other changes were retained, including layer normalization in the critic network, additional linear layers in the actor and critic networks, adding an MSE penalty to the critic and actor loss.
 In the case of AntMaze, we also attempted to use the default $\gamma$ value instead of the increased one.
 To further demonstrate the efficacy of our modifications, we also ran our implementation as equivalent to the original TD3+BC, with all changes disabled and hyperparameters were taken from the original paper.
 This experiment serves to show that the improved scores are due to the proposed changes in the algorithm and not just different implementations.
 Furthermore, we searched for the regularization parameter for our implementation of TD3+BC to demonstrate that tuning this parameter is not the sole source of improvement.
+Moreover, we tested the TD3 + BC by adding each of the ReBRAC's modifications independently to demonstrate that each individual modifications is not sufficient for achieving performance of ReBRAC where the combination of modification appear.

+Additionally, we run ablation which to validate the importance of decoupling by disabling it and searching the best penalty parameter value from the set of all previously used values listed in the \autoref{app:hyper}.

 The ablation results show that ReBRAC outperforms TD3+BC not because of different implementations or actor regularization parameter choice.
 All domains suffer when the LayerNorm is disabled, leading to the halved average performance overall.
 Removing additional layers leads to a notable drop in AntMaze tasks, while on Gym-MuJoCo decrease is small, and on Adroit tasks, we can see a slight boost.
 The algorithm fails to learn most tasks when the actor penalty is disabled.
-Notably, the critic penalty plays a minor role in improving the performance on most of the problems.
+Notably, the critic penalty plays a minor role in improving the performance on most of the problems as well as the decoupling penalties.
 Using standard batch size on Gym-MuJoCo tasks significantly decreases final scores, while using the increased discount factor for AntMaze is crucial for obtaining state-of-the-art performance.

 Based on the conducted ablations studies, the proposed configuration of design choices leads to the best performance on average.
 Note that tuning these choices for each task independently makes it possible to get even higher scores than we report in \Cref{d4rl_results}.
 We also can change the number of hidden layers in the networks, leading to better performance, see \Cref{deeper}.
 But in real life, algorithm evaluation might be costly, so we limit ourselves to tuning only regularization parameters.